Vishvanath-Patil/FinTech-Things/XYZpay_simplified_guide.md

-# TerraPay - Send/Receive Partners & Callbacks (Simplified Guide)
+# XYZPay - Send/Receive Partners & Callbacks (Simplified Guide)

 ## The Players
 - **Sender** → The person sending the money.